jason-neal/eniric/README.md

 ## Bugs:
 A number of bugs were found when improving this code.
 Mainly affecting the condition involving telluric line masking.
 This alters the RV in this column, sometimes significantly.
 This, however, does **NOT** alter the conclusions in the published paper.

+## Band reference.
+By default, in accordance with the initial paper, each spectra band is normalized to 100 SNR in the center of the J band.

+This now does this automatically by measuring the SNR in 1 pixel resolution (3 points) in the center of the band.
+And scales accordingly.
+This adds a spectral model dependent factor on the RV presicion.
+To get around you can manually specify the SNR level to normalize to and which specific band to normalize to. (it can be itself for instance).

+You can do this by ....